-Whether you’ve been gifted with a big penis or a small penis, a penis of average girth, a pretty asymmetrical dick or one that’s straight as an arrow, remember that women seem more forgiving when it comes to what makes a penis attractive than men are.
+Whether you’ve been born a penis big or small; of average girth, slim, or thick; asymmetrical dick or one that’s straight as an arrow, remember that women seem more forgiving when it comes to what makes a penis attractive than men are.
 One study by Dr. Norma Ruppen-Greeff found that women didn’t draw a distinction between men with surgically corrected hypospadias (a condition where the urethra opening is on the underside of the head) and “normal looking,” i.e. conventionally attractive, circumcised penises.
 In fact, women rated overall genital appearance and manicured pubic hair as the most important factors in determining what makes a pretty penis.
 (Credit the manscaping movement for being more than just hype.)
 “The information may help prevent the development of shame or impaired genital perceptions about penile appearance,” Ruppen-Greeff said in a statement.

 Broadly speaking, research seems to indicate that women are attracted to penis proportionality and upkeep just as much, if not more than penis size or girth.
-This is encouraging for men, who can do some trimming and try not to worry so much about length, which research shows is a concern — exacerbated by internet pornography — for many men.
+This is encouraging for men, who can do some trimming and try not to worry so much about their penis size, which research shows is a concern — exacerbated by internet pornography — for many men.
 A ruler measurement is simply not enough to determine what makes a nice penis.
 In fact, a girth measurement might be a better metric for measuring what penis size women prefer.

 “There is a slightly larger difference in girth preference among women, which could be interpreted to mean that girth is a slightly better predictor of penis preference,” Nicole Prause, a neuroscientist who has studied what penis size women prefer, tells Fatherly.
 “There is some preference for proportionality in length and girth rather than extremes of either in isolation.
 We did not do any analyses specific to the diminutively-named ‘pencil dick’ but preferences tended to fall along linear length and girth.”